googleinterns/zoomtube/README.md

 - [YouTube iFrame API]() for displaying video
 - [AppEngine]() for deploying

-*TODO: Add more.*
+*TODO: Add urls and more APIs.*

 ## Usage and Deployment

-To run the project, you need to install Maven and the Google Cloud Platform SDK.
+To run the project, you need to install `npm`, Maven, and the Google Cloud Platform SDK.

-Create an AppEngine project within the Google Cloud Platform Console, and update the project id in `pom.xml`.

 You can run a local test server using

 ```
-mvn package appengine:run
+make run
 ```

-or deploy using
+To deploy, create an AppEngine project within the Google Cloud Platform Console, and update the project id in `pom.xml`.
+Then, deploy using

 ```
-mvn package appengine:deploy
+make deploy
 ```

 ## Context